DattaChole/EDA-on-Telecom-customer-churn-Analysis-/README.md

    we need to make offer on long term contract as customers having yearly based contract are more likely not to churn.

  ### Tenure :
-    Customers with short tenure have a high risk of leaving. we need to implement some strategy to retain them.
+   Customers with short tenure have a high risk of leaving.
+   We need to implement some strategy to retain them.